 Most of the families listed in the 1790 and 1800 Robeson County census as "other free" are traced in this history back to persons referred to as "Negroes" or "Mulattos" in Virginia or North Carolina.
 These are the Branch, Braveboy, Brooks, Carter, Chavis, Cumbo, Dunn, Evans, Gowen, Hammond, Hogg, Hunt, Jacobs, James, Johnston, Kersey, Locklear, Manuel, Newsom, Oxendine, Revell, Roberts, Sweat and Wilkins families.

 It appears from court records that free African Americans in Robeson County were at times accepted by the white population.
 They attended white schools and churches, voted, and mustered with whites.
 On 1 April 1805 the Robeson County court appointed James Lowery overseer of a road, a position usually reserved for whites [Minutes I:321].
 However, they lost many of their rights with the passage of North Carolina's "Free Negro Codes" from about 1826 to 1850.
-Charles Oxendine was indicted by the Robeson County court for assault and battery and fined fifteen dollars.
+Charles Oxendine was indicted by the Robeson County court for assault and battery and fined $15.
 When he failed to pay his fine, the court ordered the sheriff to hire him out since he was a "free Negro."
-Oxendine appealed the ruling to the supreme court of North Carolina in 1837 on the basis that the law unconstitutionally discriminated against free persons of color.
+Oxendine appealed the ruling to the North Carolina Supreme Court in 1837 on the basis that the law unconstitutionally discriminated against free persons of color.

 During the Civil War, two cousins of the Lowery family of Robeson County were murdered while absent from fortification duty.
 The white man suspected of their murder was himself murdered shortly afterwards.
 A few months later in March 1865 a grandson of James Lowery, Allen Lowery, and his son William were murdered by the White Home Guard on the suspicion they were aiding escaped Union prisoners.
 The following month Hector Oxendine was murdered on the suspicion he helped General Sherman when he marched through Robeson County.